You can find lots of example scripts in the scripts folder of the project.

 API methods on.
-The gateway must be closed at the end of the script for the Python program
+Since Gaia Sky uses a server per script, the gateway must be shut down at the end of the script

-from py4j.java_gateway import JavaGateway, GatewayParameters gateway = JavaGateway(gateway_parameters=GatewayParameters(auto_convert=True)) gs = gateway.entry_point [...] gateway.close()
+from py4j.clientserver import ClientServer, JavaParameters gateway = ClientServer(java_parameters=JavaParameters(auto_convert=True)) gs = gateway.entry_point [...] gateway.shutdown()

 to convert Python lists to Java arrays yourself before calling the API.